There's plenty of parking in our lot and there will be greeters ready to help guide you to the sanctuary or Sunday School.

 We're excited that you’re here.
 At Woods Church you will discover a warm group of real people dedicated to following our Lord and Savior, Jesus Christ.

-Join us on Sundays for our current ONLINE ONLY worship at 9:30AM!
+Join us on Sundays for worship at 9:30AM and 11AM in the sanctuary,

 Visit our livestream HERE!

-Stay connected with updates from our "Re-opening Task Force".
-Find out about our plans to resume in-person worship, HERE.
+Stay connected with updates from our "Re-opening Task Force HERE.

 During normal times, we have three services every Sunday.